 If students intend to use credit earned through the Early College Scholars Program for high school graduation requirements, that must be arranged by the student with their high school.

-Enrollment in courses through the Early College Scholars Program does not guarantee acceptance into undergraduate or graduate programs at Washington University.
+Enrollment in courses through the Early College Scholars Program does not imply or guarantee acceptance into a degree program at Washington University.
+For questions about the undergraduate admission process, please contact Undergraduate Admissions.

 Once a student has been enrolled for course work, they will be invited to join the A&S Pre-College Orientation in Canvas which includes additional information about policies, procedures, and available resources.